The Pearl in San Antonio to host 'Bidi Bidi Party' for Selena's birthday

 SAN ANTONIO, Texas - Selena Quintanilla would be celebrating her 51st birthday this year on April 16.

 To celebrate the Queen of Tejano, a free event is being held at the Pearl in San Antonio, according to KSAT.
-The Peal is located at 312 Pearl Parkway.
+The Pearl is located at 312 Pearl Parkway.

 The ‘Bidi Bidi Party’ will be held on Thursday, April 21 from 6-9 p.m.